apache/paimon/README.md

 ## License

-The code in this repository is licensed under the [Apache License Version 2.0](LICENSE).
+The code in this repository is licensed under the [Apache Software License 2](LICENSE).